September Dates Available!

 Curriculum Options

-We provide all of the necessary camping and kitchen gear.
+We provide all of the necessary gear.
 Students only need to arrive with their sleeping bag, pillow, and clothes for the program.
 All meals, instruction, and lodging are covered within the program costs.

 “True outdoor ed, with lifelong skills.
 Kids grow as leaders, communicators, group members and problem solvers.
 It's an experience that many will never have.
 Also builds confidence in our shyer students.”